cretz/fusty/integration/README.md

 ## Running

+Note, the integration tests currently work by executing the binary from the outside.
+This means that the "`go build`" has to be executed on every change manually.
+In the future this will be automated.

+### Lightweight Integration Tests

-Assuming the emulated environments are running, the integration tests can be executed.
-They use [GoConvey](https://github.com/smartystreets/goconvey).
+Some integration tests are lightweight and can be continuously executed via [GoConvey](https://github.com/smartystreets/goconvey).
 Simply run the following:

     go get github.com/smartystreets/goconvey